Home → Tutorials → HTML Intermediate Tutorial →

 </table>

-Firstly, we have replaced the td tags of the first row with th tags.
+The first difference is that the td tags of the first row have been replaced with th tags.
 Whereas a td is a standard data cell, th is a header cell.
-As with the td tag, these tags must be enclosed in tr tags.
+As with td elements, these must be enclosed inside tr elements.

-We have also used colspan and rowspan attributes in some of the td tags.
+colspan and rowspan attributes have also been used in some of the td tags.
 If you look at this code in a browser, you will see that on the second row there are now two cells instead of three, the second cell spanning the second and third column.
-The colspan attribute, which means 'column span' will span the cell over the number of cells that is specified.
-This means, in this example, that there is no need for a third td tag - two cells are merged into one.
+The colspan attribute, which means “column span” will span the cell over the number of cells that is specified.
+This means, in this example, that there is no need for a third td element — two cells are merged into one.

-The self-descriptive rowspan attribute is similar to colspan, except, obviously, it will span across rows rather than columns.
+The rowspan attribute is similar to colspan, except, obviously, it will span across rows rather than columns.
 Again, the cells that it spans should be removed.
-In this example, because it spans over the fourth row, there is only two cells in that row.
+In this example, because it spans over the fourth row, there are only two cells in that row.

 As with the simpler 3x4, 12-cell table, the numbers on these tables with merged cells should also add up.
 Although there are only 10 cells in this example, there are 2 spans.